 Pre-Trial Hearings

-A Criminal Trial
+Criminal Trial

 Filing a motion to dismiss charges does not necessarily mean the court will set aside the charges.
 This motion only requests that a judge consider dismissing the charges.
-A lawyer can work to show that:
+A lawyer must work to show that:

 - There is insufficient cause to continue forward with a case